sabbirba/eidcard/README.md

 Quick start

 1. From the project root, run a simple static server.
-Python 3 example:
+Python3 example:

 ```bash
 # start a static web server on port 8000